imansmallapple/Oniro-docs/README.md

 # Oniro Documentation Structure Proposal

-current action is to fill the content from different sources, we will investigate and m
+current action is to fill the content from different sources, we will investigate and modity it later

+Text from: (https://oniroproject.readthedocs.io/en/latest/overview/oniroproject-vision.html) has a lot of content can't be reused

 Short todo summary:
 - Verify source using LICENSE `CC BY 4.0`  -> [Here](https://creativecommons.org/licenses/by/4.0/)